Influence of a mass transfer stability criterion on double white dwarf populations: Introduction

 The critical mass ratio for dynamically unstable mass transfer is a {long-standing} problem in binary evolution.
-Whether or not the mass transfer is dynamically stable can be understood in terms of the response of donor star radius and Roche lobe radius to the mass transfer rate.
-It is convenient to define
+Whether or not the mass transfer is dynamically stable can be understood in terms of the response of donor star radius and Roche lobe (RL) radius to the mass transfer rate.
+It is convenient to define the following:\

-where $M_1$ is the donor mass, $R_1$ and $R_{\rm RL,1}$ is the donor radius and its Roche lobe radius, respectively. $\zeta_{\rm ad}$ and $\zeta_{\rm RL}$ represent, respectively, the adiabatic response and Roche lobe response of the donor to mass loss \citep{hjellming1987,soberman1997,tout1997}.
+where $M_1$ is the donor mass, $R_1$ and $R_{\rm RL,1}$ is the donor radius and its Roche lobe radius, respectively.
+In addition, $\zeta_{\rm ad}$ and $\zeta_{\rm RL}$ represent, respectively, the adiabatic response and Roche lobe response of the donor to mass loss \citep{hjellming1987,soberman1997,tout1997}.
 The case of $\zeta_{\rm ad}\leq \zeta_{\rm RL}$ means that the donor departs from hydrostatic equilibrium and the mass transfer proceeds on a dynamical timescale.
 Then the donor envelope engulfs the companion star and the binary enters into CE evolution \citep{paczynski1976}.
 The tangency condition of $\zeta_{\rm ad}=\zeta_{\rm RL}$ defines a critical mass ratio, $q_{\rm c}$, above which the mass transfer is unstable to dynamical timescale mass transfer \citep{hjellming1987,tout1997,hurley2002}.
-Based on the polytropic stellar models, \citet{webbink1988} estimates the critical mass ratio for a giant with $M_{\rm c}/M_{\rm 1}\gtrsim 0.2$, as
+Based on the polytropic stellar models, \citet{webbink1988} estimates the critical mass ratio for a giant with $M_{\rm c}/M_{\rm 1}\gtrsim 0.2$, as:

 where $M_{\rm c}$ is the core mass of the donor.
-The composite polytropic model is a good approximation for low-mass zero-age main sequence (MS) stars with mass less than $1M_\odot$.
+The composite polytropic model is a good approximation for low-mass zero-age main sequence (MS) stars with a mass lower than $1M_\odot$.
 However, it may underestimate the critical mass ratio for stars on the giant phase \citep{chenx2008,woods2011}.
-Besides, Eq. (\ref{eq:3}) is obtained based on the assumptions of conservation evolution, and the mass transfer stability should also depend on the mass and angular momentum loss during the RLOF \citep{pastetter1989,soberman1997,chenx2008,vos2019}.
+In addition, Eq. \ref{eq:3} is obtained based on the assumptions of conservation evolution and the mass transfer stability should also depend on the mass and angular momentum loss during the Roche lobe overflow (RLOF) phase \citep{pastetter1989,soberman1997,chenx2008,vos2019}.
 Therefore, the calculation of critical mass ratio with {realistic stellar models in detailed adiabatic mass-loss model} is desirable.